TheBlackBit/multipaz-developer-website/codelabs/Utopia Wholesale Codelab/Holder/1-Storage.md

 * `DocumentStore`: A class for storing real-world identity documents.

+* `DocumentTypeRepository`: A registry of supported document types (e.g., DrivingLicense, Loyalty) that your wallet can handle.

 We'll guide you through configuring these components in your Koin dependency injection module.
 These components are defined in `MultipazModule.kt` and can be injected wherever needed in your app.

 ### **Step 1: Configure `Storage` in Koin**